 Instructions

 - Make your Chocolate Brioche Dough.
-In a small bowl, combine warm milk (105ºF/41ºC), 1 teaspoon sugar and active dry yeast.
+In a small bowl, combine warm milk (105ºF/41ºC), active dry yeast and 1 teaspoon sugar.
 Allow to "bloom" for about 8 to 10 minutes.
-The yeast mixture should be frothy. **See note below for instant yeast.
+The yeast mixture should be frothy.
+See note below for instant yeast.¾ Cup (170g) Whole Milk2 ¼ Teaspoons (7g) Active Dry Yeast1 Teaspoon Granulated White Sugar

-- In the bowl of your stand mixer, add yeast mixture, ¼ cup sugar, eggs, softened butter, vanilla, bread flour, all-purpose flour, cocoa powder and dry milk powder to the bowl.
-With a wooden spoon, mix the ingredients together until a rough ball of dough forms (will be shaggy).
+- In the bowl of your stand mixer, add yeast mixture, ¼ cup sugar, softened butter, eggs, vanilla, bread flour, all-purpose flour, cocoa powder and dry milk powder to the bowl.
+With a wooden spoon, mix the ingredients together until a rough ball of dough forms (will be shaggy).¼ Cup (50g) White Sugar6 Tablespoons (85g) Salted Butter (see note below)2 Large Eggs1 Teaspoon Vanilla Paste or Extract1 ½ Cups (180g) Bread Flour1 ¼ Cups (150g) All-Purpose Flour½ Cup + 1 tablespoon (48g) Unsweetened Cocoa Powder2 Tablespoons Dry Milk Powder

 - Fit your stand mixer with a hook attachment and knead the dough on medium speed for 20 minutes.
 The dough should be elastic and is ready when it passes the window pane test (see note below).
 If your dough is a bit wet, you can add up to 2 tablespoons of flour.